-- a.
+a.
 The ICC is the only acceptable proof of third-party liability insurance for registration under this publication unless the insurance company has agreed to use other notification procedures established by the RMV.
-Once an ICC is submitted with AE Form 190-1AA, no further proof of insurance is necessary unless coverage is canceled by the insurance company or a license plate change has occurred.
-Whenever coverage is canceled, the owner must submit a new ICC and meet the requirements in paragraph 3-5a(3)(b)3.
-The issue date of the ICC will be used to determine whether or not the card has expired. - b.
+Once an ICC is submitted with AE Form 190-1AA, no further proof of insurance is necessary unless coverage is canceled by the insurance company, there is a change in insurance companies, or a license plate change will occur.
+Whenever coverage is canceled, it is the responsibility of the POV owner to ensure that a new ICC is submitted.
+The issue date of the ICC will be used to determine whether or not the card can be accepted.

+b.
 Under German law, insurance companies must notify the RMV when coverage for any POV expires or is canceled for any reason (for example, failure to pay premium, failure to renew policy, change of insurance companies).
-On receipt of a cancellation notice, the RMV will check its records to determine whether or not the POV owner has already submitted a new ICC or deregistered the vehicle (para 3-13). - c.
-If the RMV receives a notice of cancellation and the POV owner has not submitted a new ICC or deregistered the vehicle, the RMV will notify the owner in writing of the requirement to provide a valid ICC within a specified timeframe.
+On receipt of a cancellation notice, the RMV will check its records to determine whether or not the POV owner has already submitted a new ICC or deregistered the vehicle (para 3-13).

+c.
+If the RMV receives a notice of cancellation and the POV owner has not submitted a new ICC or deregistered the vehicle, the RMV will notify the owner in writing of the requirement to provide a valid ICC within the specified timeframe.
 If a new ICC is not received by the date specified, the RMV will cancel the POV registration and notify the owner's commander or supervisor.
-The MP or SF will immediately remove the POV license plates to ensure the POV is not operated on or after the date specified by the RMV until the POV is properly registered (para 3-5).
+The MP or SF will immediately remove the POV license plates to ensure the POV is not operated on or after the date specified by the RMV until the POV is properly registered (para 3-8).
 Nonreceipt of the notification in no way relieves the POV owner of the responsibility to reregister the vehicle.